 What benefits of Imbruvica have been shown in studies?

-Imbruvica has been studied in 2 main studies in patients with chronic lymphocytic leukaemia.
-In the first study, involving 391 patients whose disease did not respond to or had come back after previous treatment, Imbruvica was shown to be more effective than ofatumumab (another cancer medicine) at delaying progression of the cancer.
+Imbruvica has been studied in 3 main studies in patients with chronic lymphocytic leukaemia.
+In the first study, involving 391 patients whose disease did not respond to or had come back after previous treatment, Imbruvica was more effective than ofatumumab (another cancer medicine) at delaying progression of the cancer.
 After 1 year of treatment, around 66% of patients receiving Imbruvica were still alive with their disease not having progressed compared with around 6% of patients receiving ofatumumab.
-In the second study, involving 269 patients who had not been treated before, Imbruvica was shown to be more effective than the cancer medicine chlorambucil at delaying progression of the cancer.
+In the second study, involving 269 patients who had not been treated before, Imbruvica was more effective than the cancer medicine chlorambucil at delaying progression of the cancer.
 After 1.5 years of treatment, around 90% of patients receiving Imbruvica were still alive with their disease not having progressed compared with around 52% of patients receiving chlorambucil.
 A third study, in 578 patients whose disease had not responded or had come back after previous treatment, compared adding Imbruvica or placebo (a dummy treatment) to the cancer medicines bendamustine and rituximab.
 On analysis, death or signs the cancer was progressing occurred in 19% of patients (56 of 289) who had taken Imbruvica compared with 63% (183 of 289) in those who did not get Imbruvica.

 Imbruvica was also investigated in a main study involving 111 patients with mantle cell lymphoma that did not respond to or had come back after previous treatment.
 In this study Imbruvica was not compared with any other treatment.
-Results of the study showed Imbruvica to be effective, with around 68% of patients having either a complete or partial response to treatment: 21% of patients had a complete response (i.e. disappearance of all signs of cancer following treatment) and 47% had a partial response (i.e. the patient improved but some signs of the disease remained).
+Results of the study showed Imbruvica to be effective, with around 68% of patients having either a complete or partial response to treatment: 21% of patients had a complete response (i.e. disappearance of all signs of cancer) and 47% had a partial response (i.e. the patient improved but some signs of the disease remained).
 The average duration of response to treatment was 17.5 months.
 A second study in 280 such patients compared Imbruvica with another cancer medicine, temsirolimus.
 The average length of time before patients died or the disease got worse was 15 months with Ibrutinib versus 6 months with temsirolimus.

 In Waldenström’s macroglobulinaemia, Imbruvica was studied in one main study involving 63 patients who had previously received another treatment for their disease.
 Imbruvica was not compared with any other treatment in this study.
 The study showed that around 87% (55 out of 63) of patients responded to treatment with Imbruvica.
 Response to treatment was measured as a reduction in the blood levels of the protein IgM, which is present in high levels in patients with Waldenström’s disease.